Bhargav19-root/docs/team-collaboration/overview.md

 # Team Collaboration Overview

-Learn how to collaborate with your team effectively in LinkUTM.
+Learn how to collaborate with your team effectively in linkutm.

 ## Overview

-LinkUTM's team collaboration features allow you to work seamlessly with colleagues, manage permissions, track activity, and maintain organized workflows across your organization.
+linkutm's team collaboration features allow you to work seamlessly with colleagues, manage permissions, track activity, and maintain organized workflows across your organization.

 ## Team Features